 Areas requiring protection through the establishment of area-based management tools, including marine protected areas, shall be identified：

-（a）on the basis of the best available science and [scientific information ，as well as relevant traditional knowledge of indigenous peoples and local communities, taking into account the application of precaution and an ecosystem approach and 5 .Rationale for the proposal, if any.
+（a）on the basis of the best available scientific evidence ，as well as relevant traditional knowledge of indigenous peoples and local communities, taking into account the application of precaution and an ecosystem approach and socio- economic factors.

+……

+1bis In cases where a dispute exists that whether or not an area is beyond national jurisdiction, such area shall not be identified as referred to in the paragraph 1 of this Article.

+5 .Rationale for the proposal, if any.

 First, the ABMTs shall be established in areas beyond national jurisdiction, if any dispute on the legal status of an area exists, the area cannot be identified as ABMT.
 Otherwise it may prejudice States’ sovereignty, sovereignty rights or jurisdiction.
 Second, the ABMTs shall be established on robust scientific evidence， we support the formulation of “best available scientific evidence” to provide a reliable basis for ABMTs.
 This formulation is also used in Article 119 of UNCLOS, Article 5,6,10 and 16 of 1995 Fish Stocks Agreement and several regional fisheries treaties.
 Third, to strike a balance between the conservation and sustainable use of marine living resources in ABNJ, socio-economic factors shall be taken into account, which is also reflected in Article 119 of UNCLOS, Article 6 of 1995 Fish Stocks Agreement and the CBD SBSSTA definition on ABMT in 2018.